nloomans/pws-robot/README.md

 ```
 Serial at 115200 speed.
-The code is written for linux, it will not work on windows/macOS
+The code is written for linux, it will not work on windows/macOS.
+Give the arduino at least 2 seconds to respond to a Serial input.
 Dependencies:
 - PySerial https://pythonhosted.org/pyserial/